jackun/TestAMFVFW/README.md

 **You may need to install [MSVC++ 2013 runtimes](http://www.microsoft.com/en-us/download/details.aspx?id=40784).**

-**NOTE: You need to install x86 version for 32bit codec even if your Windows is 64 bit.**
+**NOTE: You need to install x86 version of the runtime for 32bit codec even if your Windows is 64 bit.**

 # WIP!!!